Section 4. Additional Web Page Features

 Unfortunately, we do not have a provision for making our access logs available to users.
 The server does not create a separate log file for each directory; therefore, the log file is extremely large.
 In order for a person to access the logs for his/her directories, he/she would have to scan through the entire log file and extract the relevant entries.
 If we allowed every person maintaining pages on our server to do this, severe performance problems would result.

 We recommend Google Analytics for page access tracking.

 Detailed tracking may be available for program area or other official University organization pages.
 Please email the IT Help Desk or call x8552 to open a work order.

 Faculty and official University program areas and/or organizations can email the IT Help Desk or call x8552 to open a work order for password protection of a web page or a web folder.

 Students may not password protect individual student web pages.

-Please be aware that the reproduction and dissemination of electronic content is governed by University policy, fair use principles, copyright law, and the Digital Millenium Copyright Act (DMCA).
+Please be aware that the reproduction and dissemination of electronic content is governed by University policy, fair use principles, copyright law, and the Digital Millennium Copyright Act (DMCA).

 In order for people outside CSU Channel Islands to download your articles, you must put your articles in your Web space.
 Here are some ways to accomplish this: